shopware/docs/guides/hosting/performance/session.md

 ### Configure Redis using Shopware configuration

 If you don't have access to the php.ini configuration, you can configure it directly in Shopware itself.
-For this create a `config/packages/redis.yml` file with the following content
+For this, create a `config/packages/redis.yml` file with the following content:

 ```yaml
 # config/packages/redis.yml